andrewzah/com.andrewzah/content/posts/korea-backpacking-six-month-retro.md

 Stupid goodreads 5 issues I had:

 - The stylus kept on changing to eraser mode randomly.
 - I wanted to study kanji by writing 1 character ~50 times, so I thought "surely goodnotes can handle resizing a textbox".
 Andrew, you utter fool.
-Resizing a textbox causes the character to become clipped for no discernable reason.
+Resizing a textbox causes the character to become clipped for no discernible reason.

 Goodnotes’ saving grace is with annotating PDFs… once I save them in the right format to my phone, of course.